Master’s in Public Administration (MPA)

 Duration of Study and Learning Options

-The duration of the study will be from two to four years, after fulfilling all the credit requirements.
-There are three learning options: a) Full-time study; b) Part-time study, taking classes over the weekends and evenings; c) Part-time study, taking classes in learning modules, each lasting 6-8 weeks, offered twice a year.
+The duration of the study will be from 2.5 to 4 years, after fulfilling all the credit requirements.
+There are three learning options: a) Part-time study, taking classes over the weekends and evenings; b) Part-time study, taking classes in learning modules, each lasting 6-8 weeks, offered twice a year.

 IV.
 Professional Practice (2 credits)